 We are committed to:

-• demonstrating accountability in response to victims of crime through adherence to the Victims’ Charter Act 2006
+• taking responsibility for our actions when we respond to victims of crime by adhering to the Victims’ Charter Act 2006

 • giving victims timely and accurate information about their rights and entitlements under the law

-• providing assistance that is safe and trauma-informed, while reducing victimisation and re-traumatisation
+• providing help that is safe and trauma-informed, while reducing victimisation and re-traumatisation

-• monitoring our services and obtaining feedback about our service delivery response
+• monitoring our performance and seeking feedback about our service delivery response

-• maintaining a commitment to continuous improvement of our response to victims of crime.
+• continuous improvement of our response to victims of crime.

 How to make a complaint about our treatment of victims of crime